saketpallav/Sirajology/README.md

-This repository contains Implementation of Learnings from Siraj Raval videos.
+This repository contains Implementation of Learnings from Siraj Raval YouTube videos.